Murder of T. Maniam: Execution of convicts

 On 16 February 2001, the three convicts - Venkatesan, Chandran and Julaiha - were hanged in Changi Prison at dawn.

 By then, Julaiha had one final wish before she was hanged, which was to see her daughters for the final time.
 However, she never got to fulfill her last wish as her daughters declined to visit her one last time.
-When asked in a documentary about why she did not go see her mother, Fairos did not give an explicit answer, but told the interviewer that her mother gave her and Sairah a father who loved them, and ultimately, she took her away from them.
-She stated that while she did not hate her mother, she despised what she has done.
+When asked in a documentary about why she did not go see her mother, Fairos did not give an explicit answer but told the interviewer that her mother gave her and Sairah a father who loved them, and ultimately, she took him away from them.
+She stated that while she did not hate her mother, she despised what she had done.

 Aftermath

 In the aftermath of the case, the case of Maniam's murder was re-enacted by Crimewatch in 2001.
-In the episode, the police posted a photo of the missing accomplice Mani the driver pickup, and asked the public to contact the police hotline if they had any information of his whereabouts, and the information will be kept strictly confidential.
+In the episode, the police posted a photo of the missing accomplice, Mani the driver pickup, and asked the public to contact the police hotline if they had any information of his whereabouts, and the information will be kept strictly confidential.
 It is currently viewable via Mediacorp's website meWATCH.

-Another local crime show True Files also re-enacts the murder of the retired police officer and trial of the killers.
-The producers of the show also interviewed both Maniam’s ex-wife Laxhmi and his elder stepdaughter Fairos, with their faces being concealed to protect their identities.
+Another local crime show True Files also re-enacts the murder of the retired police officer and the trial of the killers.
+The producers of the show also interviewed both Maniam’s ex-wife Laxhmi and his elder stepdaughter Fairos, with their faces concealed to protect their identities.
 John Abraham, the lawyer in Maniam’s civil suit, was also approached to speak out about his feelings towards the case.
-The episode, which first aired on 23 September 2003, is also available on meWATCH since 5 February 2016.
+The episode, which first aired on 23 September 2003, has also been available on meWATCH since 5 February 2016.